 What are endometrial polyps?

 Endometrial polyps can vary greatly in size, from smaller than a grain of rice, to as big as a golf ball.
-Many sufferers will experience multiple growths at a time.
+Occasionally women will experience multiple growths at a time.

 One of the biggest concerns women with endometrial polyps have is wondering if their growths are cancerous.
 While some growths that form on the uterus lining can be cancerous, most uterine polyps are not.
-Luckily, if any growths show potential to be cancerous, Maidan Lane Medical has many reliable ways of
+Fortunately, if any growths are symptomatic or show potential to be cancerous, Maiden Lane Medical has many reliable ways of detecting and removing them.

-Health professionals are not 100% concluded on the exact causes of endometrial polyps.
-However, most studies point towards shifts in certain hormone levels that happen as a part of the menstrual cycle.
+Health professionals are not 100% on the exact causes of endometrial polyps.
+However, most studies point towards shifts in certain hormone levels that are part of the menstrual cycle.

 Every month a woman’s estrogen levels should rise and fall, triggering the endometrium (uterus lining) to thicken and then shed.
-This commonly presents itself as a ‘period’.
-Endometrial polyps usually form as a result of a lining overgrowth.
+This commonly presents itself as a ‘period.’
+Endometrial polyps usually form due to a lining overgrowth.

-The Symptoms of endometrial polyps are not universal and can vary greatly from one individual to the next.
-The severity of symptoms can be affected by the size and location of the polyps, although some individuals (regardless of polyp size) may find that they show no symptoms whatsoever.
+The symptoms of endometrial polyps are not universal and can vary significantly from one individual to the next.
+In addition, the severity of symptoms can be affected by the size and location of the polyps.
+However, some individuals (regardless of polyp size) may find that they show no signs whatsoever.